praxis-app/praxis/CONTRIBUTING.md

 2. If the work is not already represented, open an issue describing the problem or idea and the desired outcome.
-Before starting substantial work, comment on the issue so a maintainer can confirm the scope and help avoid duplicated effort.
+Before starting substantial work, note in the issue that you'd like to work on it so a maintainer can confirm the scope and help avoid duplicated effort.
 Small fixes can usually go directly to a pull request.

-3. Create a branch, make the change, and run the checks relevant to it.
-Keep the change focused, and ask for help if the work grows beyond the original scope.
+3. Keep the work focused on the agreed scope, and ask for help if it grows beyond it.

-4. Open a pull request that links the issue and explains what changed, how it was tested, and anything still unresolved.

-5. Work with the maintainers to address review feedback.
-Ask questions when anything is unclear, and update the pull request as needed.

 ## Getting set up